Cleveland Clinic logo

 How is kidney pain treated?

-If you have kidney pain that doesn’t go away, the first thing you should do is call your healthcare provider to schedule an appointment or go to the emergency room if you have symptoms such as uncontrolled pain, severe nausea or vomiting, fevers or chills, or an inability to pee.
+If you have kidney pain that doesn’t go away, call your healthcare provider.
+Go to the emergency room for severe symptoms.
 In the meantime, here are some things you can do to ease discomfort:

 When To Call the Doctor